brett8883/DJI_Super-Patcher/readme.md

 " target="_blank"><img src="https://github.com/brett8883/DJI_Super-Patcher/blob/photos/readmephotos/super-Patcher.png"
 alt="IMAGE ALT TEXT HERE" width="950" height="180" border="10" /></a>

+# THIS BRANCH IS UNDER CONSTRUCTION!!!
+THIS BRANCH SHOULD NOT BE USED UNLESS I HAVE ASKED YOU TO USE IT AND ALREADY TOLD YOU OF ITS LIMITATIONS!!
+IT IS NOT READY FOR PRIME TIME AND MANY FEATURES MAY NOT WORK!!!!!

 The purpose of this project is to liberate DJI aircraft from the limitations imposed by DJI.
 DJI Super-Patcher allows new features/abilities, unlocks arbutrary limitations, and allows DJI aircraft to be customized far beyond what is allowed by the factory firmware.

 Super-Patcher works differently than other methods for unlocking firmware.
 It is not a modification that mixes old firmware with new firmware.
 Super-Patchers patches the flight controller module that is already installed on your aircraft.
 This ability to patch the actual firmware itself means that new capabilities are unlocked.
 Super-Patcher has been tested and verified.
 You can trust that it has been proven but you still use at your own risk.